zcash/zips/draft-zip.md

 The term “network upgrade” in this document is to be interpreted as described in ZIP 200.
 [2]

-The term “Block Rewards” refers to the algorithmic issuance of ZEC to every block’s creator – part of the consensus rules.
+The term “Block Rewards” in this document is to be interpreted as described in ZIP TBD [3]

-“Issuance” - The method by which unmined or unissued ZEC is converted to ZEC available to users of the network
+The term “Issuance” in this document is to be interpreted as described in ZIP TBD [3]

 “We” - the ZIP authors, owners listed in the above front matter